fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Restart-AzureRemoteAppVM.md

 # Restart-AzureRemoteAppVM

 ## SYNOPSIS
-Restarts a virtual machine in an azure_2 RemoteApp collection.
+Restarts a virtual machine in an Azure RemoteApp collection.

 ## SYNTAX